Are your bagels boiled?

 do you have vegan options?

 Yes we do!
 All our bagels are vegan unless otherwise noted (e.g. egg bagels).
 We have house-made, nut-based vegan spreads and several sandwich options that are vegan by default or can be made vegan by request.
 We're also happy to offer almond milk for our coffee drinks at no added cost.
-At this moment we do not carry any vegan pastries.

 do you have kosher options?